enisgjinii/YourBMI/README.md

 <img src="assets/mock/Screenshot_1703776051.png" width="48%" /> <img src="assets/mock/Screenshot_1703776055.png" width="48%" />

-To add an installation section to your Markdown documentation for the React Native BMI Calculator app, you can include the following content:

 ## Installation

 To get started with the React Native BMI Calculator app, follow these steps: